TheAcharya/MarkerData-Website/docs/User Guide/General.md

 	- **Notion (No Upload)**
 	- **Airtable (No Upload)**
 - Database Profiles (Upload)
-	- When users create a [Database Profile](/user-guide/databases), they will be listed here.
+	- When you create a [Database Profile](/user-guide/databases), it will be listed here.

 ### Enable Subframes

 ![Final Cut Pro's Time Display](/assets/fcp-subframes.png)

-**Final Cut Pro** allows the user to view timecode at the subframe level.
+**Final Cut Pro** allows the you to view timecode at the subframe level.

 !!!info Info
 A subframe has 1/80 the duration of a video frame and is a more precise unit of reference when viewing or editing audio waveforms that are zoomed in to the sample level.